hannahmetzler/ai_skills/Notes_for_future_courses.md

 - Multimodal interactions slide: instead give overview of features and explain that they change quickly over time
 - Slide 17: stattdessen Models (2 bilder für gpt und gemini im images folder)

-- Explain and then test system prompt
-  - Who are you?
-  - What day is today?
-- Add reasoning
-- Move Chain of thought prompts from prompting to the intro to explain reasoning models
 - Add reinforcement learning
 - Exercises/part to play with different models